 Pat Burnell was a key instigator in setting up the DDL Conference over 25 years ago.
 Her vision was for a conference that is accessible and inclusive to all.
 She was passionate about aerosol science and in her own words “those who do the research should present their work, not their stuffy old boss or academic supervisors”.

-Shortlisted Authors will be asked to deliver a 10 minute oral presentation in the main auditorium as well as presenting a poster at the conference.
+Shortlisted Authors will be asked to deliver a 10 minute oral presentation during DDL2021.
 The award will be given to the researcher who, in the opinion of the DDL Organising Committee, has not only produced the best research but has shown that they understand and can explain their work.

 The winner of the Pat Burnell Young Investigator Award receives a certificate and £500.00 prize funds.